 Sharon Osbourne biography

 Sharon Osbourne was born on October 9, 1952, in London.
 Osbourne, and the rest of her family, gained major media attention after appearing on the MTV reality series The Osbournes in 2002.
 By appearing on the show with her family, Sharon Osbourne cemented her status as a caring and appealing mother and wife who was more than just Mrs. Osbourne.
-After the shows end, she has went on to manage the the career of her daughter, Kelly Osbourne, and judge the reality competition America's Got Talent from 2007 to 2012.
+After the end of the show, she has gone on to manage the career of her daughter, Kelly Osbourne, and judge the reality competition America's Got Talent from 2007 to 2012.

 Music manager and promoter, reality television star, author, talk show host and entertainer Sharon Osbourne was born on October 9, 1952, in London, England.
 The daughter of music manager and concert producer Don Arden, Sharon Osbourne grew up surrounded by rock musicians.
 As a teenager, she went to work for her father as a receptionist, and later moved up in the business, working in promotions.
 Her life took a new direction not long after her father began managing the heavy metal group Black Sabbath in 1976.

 The band's lead singer, Ozzy Osbourne, had a dark, demonic persona and was known for his wild antics on and off stage.
 In fact, he was kicked out of the group for his substance abuse problems in 1979.
 At that time, Sharon Osbourne took him on as a client, and became his manager.
 This move caused a rift between her and her father—one that took decades to mend.